What is Autophagy?

 Developing new medicines

-In the hope that scientists will develop new drugs that will mimic fasting and stimulate autophagy, the pharmaceutical industries have started investing money in their research projects.
+In the hope that scientists will develop new drugs that will mimic fasting and stimulate autophagy, the pharmaceutical industries have started research projects.

 Keeping the balance: the feast and the fast